jimeh/common-flow/common-flow.md

        -i" to present a cleaner and easier to follow commit history for your reviewers.
-    4. A pull request MUST only be merged when the change branch is up-to-date with its source branch, the test suite is passing, and you and others are happy with the change.
+    4. A pull request MUST only be merged when the change branch is up-to-date with its source branch, the test suite and other CI checks are passing, and you and others are happy with the changes.
 This is especially important if the merge target is the main branch.
-    5. To get feedback, help, or generally just discuss a change branch with others, it is RECOMMENDED you create a pull request and discuss the changes with others there.
+    5. To get feedback, help, or generally just discuss a change branch with others, it is RECOMMENDED you create a draft pull request and discuss the changes with others there.
 This leaves a clear and visible history of how, when, and why the code looks and behaves the way it does.
 5. Versioning
     1. A "version string" is a typically mostly numeric string that identifies a specific version of a project.
-The version string itself MUST NOT have a "v" prefix, but the version string can be displayed with a "v" prefix to indicate it is a version that is being referred to.
+The version string itself MUST NOT have a "v" prefix, but the version string can be displayed with a "v" prefix.
     2. The source of truth for a project's version MUST be a git tag with a name based on the version string.
 This kind of tag MUST be referred to as a "release tag".